 - 1. The student must have a grade point of 2.0 (on a 4.0 scale) or better in COM 202 or its equivalent. - 2.
 The student must have a grade point of 2.0 (on a 4.0 scale) or better in EH 101 and EH 102, or their equivalents. - 3.
-The student must demonstrate English writing proficiency by passing the English Language Proficiency Test administered by the State Department of Education. - 4.
+The student must pass the Content Mastery Examinations for Educators-Basic Skills Test administered by the State Department of Education. - 4.
 The student must pass the speech and hearing examinations administered by the Speech and Hearing Clinic personnel.
 In the event these tests reveal any deficiency, recommendations for remediation procedures will be communicated to the student.
+These recommendations may include speech therapy or referral to a physician.

+E. Scholarship

-These recommendations may include speech therapy or referral to a physician. - E. Scholarship - 1.
-The student must have a minimum overall grade point average of 2.5 (on a 4.0 scale) on all work taken prior to admission to Professional Education. - 2.
+- 1. The student must have a minimum overall grade point average of 2.5 (on a 4.0 scale) on all work taken prior to admission to Professional Education. - 2.
 The secondary student must have a minimum grade point average of 2.5 (on a 4.0 scale) in his or her major teaching field with no grade less than a "C" accepted. - 3.
 The student must have a minimum grade point average of 2.5 (on a 4.0 scale) in professional education courses with no grade less than a "C" accepted.

-F. Time Limit
+F. Time limit